-It is recommended that Safe Work Australia (SWA) update the Hazardous Chemical Information System (HCIS) to include classifications relevant to work health and safety.
+It is recommended that Safe Work Australia (SWA) update the Hazardous Chemical Information System (HCIS) to include classifications relevant to work health and safety (see Summary of health hazards section).

 No specific recommendation regarding an exposure standard is required for these chemicals; however, release exposures to MEKO from use of these chemicals should be considered by Safe Work Australis as part of any considerations for establishing the workplace exposure standard for MEKO.